makcymal/rtma/cluster_app/README.md

 - `interval`: the interval between usage statistics reports in seconds
     - default: `1`

-- `cpu_fields`: CPU times percentage.
+- `cpu_times_fields`: CPU times percentage.
 Every attribute represents the seconds the CPU has spent in the given mode within time interval
     - `system` - processes in kernel mode
     - `user` - processes in user mode
     - `nice` - niced (prioritized) processes in user mode